hwlim/BisKit-RNA/README.md

 ```bash
 bjobs
 ```
-There will be only one job during the first few seconds or even up to an hour especially on the first run depending on the network status of the cluster, since the job will need time to download the Docker containers used for the pipeline.
+There will be only one job during the first few seconds or even up to a couple minuts depending on the network status of the cluster.
 The first jobs that appears in the jobs list is the master job that automatically creates and submits each task.<br>
 Child jobs will eventually appear and run as their dependencies are satisfied.<br>

 <br/>